Today’s French Onion Mac and Cheese recipe has got your name written ALL over it, and I’m happily handing it to you! You’re welcome! 🙂

-**Please Note – The printable recipe card with detailed instructions, complete ingredient measurements, and nutritional information for making baked French Onion macaroni and cheese is available at the end of this post.
+**Please Note – The printable recipe card with detailed instructions, complete ingredient measurements, and nutritional information for making French Onion Macaroni and Cheese is available at the end of this post.
+OR you can hit the “jump to recipe” button (found above) to be taken directly to the recipe.

 - Sweet Onions (4), sliced